Cancer Health Disparities

 AACR-MICR Distinguished Lectureship Series

 The AACR-MICR Distinguished Lectureship Series (DLS) is a new MICR-organized program funded by a generous grant from the National Cancer Institute's Center to Reduce Cancer Health Disparities.
-The DLS brings together leading researchers to provide free talks at Minority-Serving Institutions (MSIs) in order to inspire young minority students and MSI educators to pursue cancer research.
-Please check our website to see the latest schedule of talks.
+The DLS brings together leading researchers to provide free talks on cancer health disparities topics at Minority-Serving Institutions (MSIs) in order to inspire young minority students and MSI educators to pursue cancer disparities research.

 AACR Scientific Achievement Award